-C) Disclosure Requirements and the Use of the Disclosure of Representation in Trading Services Form i.
-Disclosure Requirements under the Real Estate Services Rules
+C) Disclosure requirements and the Use of the Disclosure of Representation in Trading Services Form i.
+Disclosure requirements under the Real Estate Services Rules best interests by providing necessary information without being prompted for it.

-Consumers rely on you to provide them with information they require in order to make an informed decision during a transaction.
-Mandatory disclosures ensure that licensees protect their client's best interests by providing necessary information without being prompted for it.
 Disclosures must be made early and may be ongoing, when circumstances require additional disclosures.
 You must also ensure that the consumer understands the disclosure being made so they may provide informed consent.